nextflow-io/phytoy-nf/README.md

 ## Command line options:

 ```
-	--in_dir	Path specifying one or more protein sequence datasets in fasta format to be analysed
+	--in	Path specifying one or more protein sequence datasets in fasta format to be analysed

-	--out_dir	Output directory
+	--out	Output directory

 	Example:

-	  nextflow run nextflow run phytoy-nf --in_dir '/some/path/*.fasta' --out_dir /my/results
+	  nextflow run nextflow run phytoy-nf --in '/some/path/*.fasta' --out /my/results
 ```